Dev-Elo-1505/Dev-Elo-1505/README.md

 ❓ Ask me about anything related to Engineering and Tech Startups.

-⚡ Fun fact: I name my devices. (my laptop's kesiena)
+⚡ Fun fact: I read soulful essays on substack.

 ### Open to:
 - building exciting and challenging projects